-A Spectacular & Beautiful Museum Grade Cloisonne Enamel Samurai's Suzaku Pheonix Tachi With a 500 Year old Blade By Bizen Kuniyoshi Bearing the Shogun Tokugawa Mon
+A Stunning True Art Sword.
+A Spectacular & Immensely.
+Beautiful Museum Grade Cloisonne Enamel Samurai's Suzaku Phoenix Tachi With A Signed Shinto Blade By Bizen Kuniyoshi.
+Bearing the Paulownia Mon of the Imperial Court

 A true and iconic example of a stunning samurai art sword.
 A magnificent collision of beauty and utility.
 It does not fail to attract admiration and awe from all that see it, even those that have little or no interest at all in original fine antique weaponry, would agree that this is simply a remarkable example of the finest and intricate craftsmanship to be seen in the world.
-Enamel work comparable to such as a piece of sublime object d’art by the genius Carl Faberge himself.
+Enamel work comparable to such as a piece of sublime object d’art by the genius Romanov Family Imperial Court jeweller Carl Faberge himself.
+This is only the second such very rare cloissonne enamel 'Suzaku Phoenix' tachi we have seen and had the privilege to offer in around five years.
+Interestingly that one was used by a Daimyo of the court of the Shogun Tokugawa, and bore his aoi mon.

 Suzaku is one of the four, Japanese, 'Great Celestial Beasts'.
 Suzaku translates to "Vermillion Chinese Phoenix".
 Cloisonne enamel mounted ancient bladed swords were often fabulous cultural presentation pieces, offered to great samurai and nobles as a symbol of their status and importance within the Japanese samurai nobility class hierarchy.
-This sword bears the tokugawa mon of the Shogun Tokugawa.
+This sword bears the imperial court paulownia crest upon the tachi's saya hangers, that was granted to individuals and families by the imperial court as a mark of honour and distinction.
+It symbolizes high status, nobility, and honour.
 The fabulous Japanese cloisonne koshirae fittings and mounts may well have been designed by Namikawa Yasuyuki, who was 'Teishitsu Gigei’, an Imperial Craftsman to the court of the Emperor Meiji.
 He decorated his later pieces with areas of semi-transparent mirror black enamel ground, such as this fabulous piece displays, that became a hallmark of most of Yasuyuki’s finest later work.
 Overall decorated with the incredible and fantastically detailed, magnificent, mythological phoenix.

 Although Chinese cloisonné enamels had long been highly valued it was not until the late sixteenth century that cloisonné enamels became more widely used in Japan.There had long been a demand among the samurai for fine decoration of sword fittings and cloisonné enamels were used on tsuba (sword guards).
 The finest of these were made by the Hirata School, founded by Hirata Dōnin (died 1646) which was active well into the nineteenth century.
 A former samurai and one of the greatest artisans of the art was the cloisonné artist Namikawa Yasuyuki.
 Yasuyuki began his career around 1868 and worked with the Kyoto Cloisonné Company from 1871 to 1874.